intel/intel-xpu-backend-for-triton/README.md

 TRITON_CODEGEN_INTEL_XPU_BACKEND=1 python setup.py develop
 ```

 If you encountered any problem, please refer to the [wiki](https://github.com/intel/intel-xpu-backend-for-triton/wiki) first.
+This wiki also contains a [full build guide](https://github.com/intel/intel-xpu-backend-for-triton/wiki/Build-Triton-From-Scratch) for triton.
+It is recommended to follow that first.

 # Test Guide